Skip to main content

 Can I join a free tour with children?

 Yes.
 Free tours are typically unticketed and flexible about age.
 A 2-hour tour is manageable for children over 8; younger children may struggle with the pace and duration.
 Several operators offer shorter family-specific tours — check the listing descriptions.
+See our Florence with kids guide for more on pacing museum and walking time with children generally.

 Top experiences